patarapolw/make-html/packages/web/example.md

 }
 </style>

-~~JavaScript, however, is not enabled.~~ Sorry, JavaScript is totally allowed.
-I allowed HTML.
+JavaScript is totally allowed, as well as HTML.
+(But, I purified if for GitHub Pages.)

 ```html
 <script>